Chat with us, powered by LiveChat

 • Registration as a HUD bidder and accurate bid submission are essential steps.

-How Are Properties Turned Over for Hud Auctions?
+How Are Properties Turned Over for HUD Auctions?

 1. Foreclosure and Transfer to HUD: When a homeowner defaults on an FHA-insured mortgage, the lender forecloses on the property.
 If the property remains unsold after the foreclosure sale, it gets transferred to the Department of Housing and Urban Development (HUD).